gmit22/nucleus_orbital/README.md

 - Login:

     - Enter your registered username and password and login.
     - On successfully logging in, the user will be redirected to the default home       page.

 - Register:

-- Click on the &quot;Don&#39;t have an account?&quot; hyperlink.
+    - Click on the "Don't have an account?" hyperlink.
     - Enter the details.
 The email must be your Gmail id.
 The app uses it to add         your bookings to google calendar.
 The password has to pass certain                 constraints, for example, not being very similar to your username.
     - On successful registration, the user will be redirected to the default home       page.

-1. The user can view his/her upcoming bookings in the home page
+2. The user can view his/her upcoming bookings in the home page
-2. Book Facility:
+3. Book Facility:

-- Click on the &quot;Facilities&quot; tab.
+    - Click on the "Facilities" tab.
     - View all the locations and the sub-locations.
 The user can choose the sport       they want and click on the &quot;Book Slot&quot; hyperlink below the               location.
     - Fill in the details- Date, Location and Time, Peer requirement.

     - Book Slot.

         If the slot the user has chosen is unavailable, the user will be                   redirected to a page which conveys the message of booking unsuccessful.

         Otherwise, it will redirect you to get Gmail authentication with the same         email id as the one given during registration.
 Once access is provided,           the user can close the tab and the webpage will be redirected to a booking         confirmation page.

     - The booking details will be reflected on the google calendar linked with the       specified email id.
-    - Click on the &quot;Home&quot; hyperlink to go back to the home page.
+    - Click on the "Home" hyperlink to go back to the home page.
     - Here, the user can view the users booked under that booking.
-If another user had previously booked in that slot their username will also me mentioned next to the current user&#39;s username.
-Even in the other user&#39;s homepage, the username of the new user will be reflected.
+If another user       had previously booked in that slot their username will also me mentioned           next to the current user's username.
+Even in the other user's                     homepage, the username of the new user will be reflected.

-1. Remove Slot:
+4. Remove Slot:

     - In the home page, click the &quot;Remove Slot&quot; hyperlink.
 This will           redirect the user to a page to accept the details of the booking to be             removed.
     - Choose the booking to be removed.
 Click on remove slot.
     - This will redirect the user to the confirmation webpage of the deleted slot.

-1. Change Password:
+5. Change Password:

     - From the dropdown menu next to the username, choose change password.
     - Fill in the old password and the new password.
 The new password must also         satisfy the constraints mentioned.
-- Click on &quot;Save Changes&quot; to successfully save change your password.
+    - Click on "Save Changes" to successfully save change your password.
 The       user will be redirected to the home page.

-1. Logout:
+5. Logout:

     - From the dropdown menu next to the username, choose &quot;Logout&quot;.
     - The user will be redirected to the login page.

 User Testing: